axelvaldez/radical-companies/_posts/3-radical-model/2023-03-22-alternatives-to-fiat.markdown

  <p>Please, note,</p>
   <ul>
    <li>This is not a <span class="_paradigm">Fiat</span> hierarchy and, therefore, there is no <em>boss</em> giving out goodies to his favorite people.</li>
-   <li>People will get more or less <span class="_paradigm">RAD</span>s according contributions that their peers recognize.
+   <li>People will get more or less <span class="_paradigm">RAD</span>s according to contributions that their peers recognize.
 If co-owners don&rsquo;t contribute, they don&rsquo;t get <span class="_paradigm">RAD</span>s, but if they contribute and other co-owners recognize those contributions, they do.</li>
    <li>There is nobody around who can give themselves a raise.
 The number of <span class="_paradigm">RAD</span>s one gets depends on what other co-owners recognize as contributions.</li>
    <li>If people are not recognizing your contributions, either 1) they see them, but don&rsquo;t consider them valuable or 2) they don&rsquo;t know the value of what you are doing and you need to explain it to them.</li>
   </ul>